mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

 ??? tip "Beginners/Code novices"
     If you followed the beginners steps in the [installation guide](../user_guides/install.md), you should already be set, and you can continue below.

-Confirm that vizro-ai is installed by typing the following into a jupyter cell in your notebook and running it.
+Confirm that `vizro_ai` is installed by typing the following into a jupyter cell in your notebook and running it.

 ```py
 import vizro_ai